jasont00/jasont00/README.md

 # 😊 Hi, I’m **Jason** or **@jasont00**!
-**Self-driven, ambitious** individual currently studying Computer Science, but also heavily interested in Digital Media
+**Self-driven, ambitious** individual currently studying Computer Science, but also interested in Digital Media
 ***

 ### 💻 Software, Coding, and More!

 About Me...
-- 🎓 Undergraduate at York University (3rd Year)!
+- 🎓 Undergraduate at York University (4th Year)!
 - 🌱 I’m currently learning ways to apply my coding skills and knowledge!
 - 👍 Interested in software, games, and creative projects!